Evertras/simple-homemanager/04-explain-outputs-function.md

   anotherReallyImportantNumber = 4;
   # The following declarations are exactly the same (a == b)
   a = { inherit someReallyImportantNumber anotherReallyImportantNumber; };
-  b = { someReallyImportantNumber = someReallyImportantNumber; anotherReallyImportantNumber = anotherReallyImportantNumber; };
+  b = {
+    someReallyImportantNumber = someReallyImportantNumber;
+    anotherReallyImportantNumber = anotherReallyImportantNumber;
+  };
 in
   # ...
 ```

-You can also do some neat tricks with `inherit` to grab nested fields, but
+You can also do some neat tricks with `inherit` to grab nested attributes, but
 that's for another day.
 Just get used to the basics of `inherit` for now
 and get in the habit of using it any time you would use `x = x` in an
 attribute set if you want to fit in with the Nix cool kids.